-There are several effective methods for stress management that can improve IBS symptoms, including deep breathing.
-The secret is to breathe from your diaphragm, not your chest, in order to relax your abdominal muscles.
-According to the Mayo Clinic, doing so can lead to more regular bowel activity (Mayo Clinic, 2011).
+There are several effective methods for stress management that can improve IBS symptoms, including deep breathing and yoga.
+The secret is to breathe from your diaphragm, not your chest, to relax your abdominal muscles.
+Doing so can lead to more regular bowel activity.

 Tip 2: Relax Progressively

-Both man and machine can help you gain perspective on your life and handle stress better as a result.
-In counseling, a psychiatrist aids you in beating stress by examining how you respond to life events, and guiding you in choosing more effective responses.
+Don’t be afraid to seek outside help!
+In counseling, a psychiatrist helps you beat stress by examining how you respond to life events, and guiding you toward more effective responses.

-In biofeedback, a machine helps slow your heart rate and reduce muscle tension, while teaching you how to make these changes happen yourself.
+Biofeedback is built on the concept of “mind over matter.”
+During this type of therapy, a machine helps slow your heart rate and reduce muscle tension.
+It also teaches you how to make these changes yourself.

 Tip 5: Find More Fiber